What is a Thermostatic Mixing Valve?

 Hot water sources such as hot water cylinders should be kept at a temperature of 60oC in order to prevent bacteria such as legionella from breeding.
 As such, these high temperatures may scald the skin.
 Therefore it is necessary to blend the hot and cold water temperature to ensure safe use, particularly where vulnerable persons are present.
 This is important when it comes to accessible toilets and service user areas as some users are not able to move away from the water quickly enough to prevent burning.
 Others may have conditions where they cannot physically feel any temperature changes.

-Children and the elder are particularly at risk from scalding from hot water with statistics showing that nearly 600 people suffered serious scalding injuries in the UK each year.
+TMV Servicing is required as children and the elder are particularly at risk from scalding from hot water with statistics showing that nearly 600 people suffered serious scalding injuries in the UK each year.
 And 75% of those scalded were children under five years of age.
 This is why Thermostatic Mixing Valve or TMV servicing is essential.

 Scalding Risk in Temperatures